Unrag

 Dimension truncation

 Some embedding models support dimension truncation—you can request fewer dimensions to save space while retaining most of the semantic information.
-OpenAI's text-embedding-3 models support this:
+OpenAI's text-embedding-3 models support this through the dimensions config option:

 model: "text-embedding-3-small",